Photo of Robert Smith of The Cure

 Faith (1981)

-Despite the fact it’s miserable as all get-out, I quite like this album.
-It’s got a sort of languorous, consumptive mood.
-There’s only eight songs, but each is (or feels like) five minutes long so it all works out.
+Despite the fact it’s miserable as all get-out, I find this album quite agreeable: it’s got a sort of languorous, consumptive mood.
+There’s only eight songs, but each is (or at least feels like) five minutes long, so it all works out to a full album length.
 “There’s nothing left but faith!” wails Bob at the end.
-Faith’s lyrics felt intensely profound to me as a teenager, but now I like it more for how remote it sounds.
-What else… I love the double-tracked bass on Other Voices, and the strumming-in-wilderness guitar on The Drowning Man.
-Shout out to my favourite song from the Cure’s ‘80-‘82 “misery” period, is Charlotte Sometimes, a single nestled between Faith and Pornography.
+Faith’s lyrics felt intensely profound to teenage me, but now I like it more for the remote, cathedral-like production sound.
+What else… I love the (auto?) double-tracked bass on Other Voices, and the strumming-in-wilderness guitar on The Drowning Man.
+The Funeral Party is a bit cloying, and Doubt is a bit too jarringly jangly, but overall it’s a very decent, “funereal” disc.
+It’s worth mentioning the similarly bleak Charlotte Sometimes, a non-album single released after Faith.

 Pornography (1982)